Panquesito7/submodules-alternative/README.md

 ## What's the difference?

 - Cloning repositories is now super easier: anyone can clone your repository **without the need for Git**.
 No more `clone recursive` or `submodule update` commands!
-- Submodule addition/update is automated by GitHub Actions (if desired), making it easier to integrate into your projects.
+- Subtree addition/update is automated by GitHub Actions (if desired), making it easier to integrate into your projects.
 - Lightweight and documented codebase in [Lua](https://www.lua.org/) v5.3.3.
 - Git Submodules can sometimes be messy or confusing, which this tool aims to solve.
 - Lets you choose the desired branch of the repository, unlike Git Submodules which automatically chooses the default branch.
+- Easily take a look at the changes **directly in the PR** without extra effort.
+Git Submodules changes cannot be seen via the PR diff.
 <!-- - Easily specify which files are ignored at the moment of updating the repositories.
 This is very useful if you want to modify a repository/submodule. -->

 ## Usage